Understanding Pelvic Health: Your Guide to Physical Therapy for Bowel and Bladder Issues

 Build confidence in applying changes at home

 As symptoms improve, sessions are often spaced out to every few weeks or monthly.
 The goal is never long-term dependency — it’s to help you feel confident managing your symptoms independently.
+Every plan is personalized, and we adjust as your body and life evolve.

 Why Choose Fundamental Physical Therapy for Bowel and Bladder Issues?

 Choosing Fundamental Physical Therapy means choosing personalized, one-on-one care in a calm, supportive environment.
+As a small, independent clinic:

 You work directly with your therapist every visit